-Eilish, who gives voice to troubled youth, tops the Grammys
+Billie Eilish, a voice of the youth, tops the Grammy Awards

 In accepting her awards, Eilish noted that she had grown up listening to many of the artists at the ceremony in Los Angeles’ Staples Center.
 She also said she thought Ariana Grande deserved album of the year, an onstage moment that recalled Adele saying the same thing about Beyoncé the same year Adele triumphed.

 The success of a young, white girl came on a night the Recording Academy seemingly went out of its way to highlight diversity.
 Lizzo offered a powerhouse opening performance, and there were tributes to Prince and the late rapper Nipsey Hussle.
 Tyler, the Creator offered an incendiary version of “Earfquake” with Boyz II Men.
-Lil’ Nas X sang his omnipresent “Old Town Road.”
-Grande sang, as did H.E.R., host Alicia Keys and Gary Clark Jr. with the Roots.
+Lil Nas X sang his omnipresent “Old Town Road.”
+H.E.R. sang, as did host Alicia Keys and Gary Clark Jr. with the Roots.

 Tyler, the Creator said later that the rap album Grammy was a backhanded compliment.